-This manual gives the information needed to build and use Akitika's 1 kHz oscillator.
-The oscillator is very useful as a source for signal tracing.
+It is also very useful as a source for signal tracing.
 Signal tracing is a powerful technique used to locate the problem in sound reproducing equipment.
 A signal is placed at the input of the equipment under test (EUT), and its progress is traced through the equipment.